georgemarrows/SpringExpts/README.md

 Don't use the test pyramid?
 https://engineering.atspotify.com/2018/01/testing-of-microservices/

 ## Java
-New things in Java land since I was last there...
+New things in Java land since I was last here...
+- `var` declarations
 - Record syntax help cut down on noise for read-only / value classes
 - AssertJ exists.
 Not sure what advantages are over hamcrest (apart from having a more obvious name!)
 - java.time replaces JodaTime.
 There's also https://www.threeten.org/threeten-extra/